NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``ceiling_fan_label_energy_use``
      - false
      - W
-     - Double
+     - String
      - auto
      - The label average energy use of the ceiling fan(s).
-If neither Efficiency nor Label Energy Use provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
    * - ``ceiling_fan_efficiency``
      - false
      - CFM/W
-     - Double
+     - String
      - auto
      - The efficiency rating of the ceiling fan(s) at medium speed.
 Only used if Label Energy Use not provided.
-If neither Efficiency nor Label Energy Use provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
    * - ``ceiling_fan_quantity``
      - false
      - #
-     - Integer
+     - String
      - auto
      - Total number of ceiling fans.
-If not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
    * - ``ceiling_fan_cooling_setpoint_temp_offset``
      - false
      - F
-     - Double
+     - String
      - auto
      - The cooling setpoint temperature offset during months when the ceiling fans are operating.
 Only applies if ceiling fan quantity is greater than zero.
-If not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Ceiling Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-ceiling-fans>`_) is used.

 Options
 *******